- J.D., Loyola Law School, 1989, Order of the Coif

 - California, including the District Courts and the Ninth Circuit Court of Appeals

 Justine Casey is a partner in the firm's Orange County office.
 She is a trial lawyer specializing in complex business litigation and has extensive experience as counsel in civil jury and judge trials involving a wide variety of business disputes, including class and representative actions concerning claims under Business and Professions Code Section 17200, the California Consumer Legal Remedies Act, truth in lending, fraud, bad faith, and interference with contract.
-Ms. Casey also has significant experience obtaining and defending against provisional remedies such as attachments, preliminary injunctions and writs.
+Justine also has significant experience obtaining and defending against provisional remedies such as attachments, preliminary injunctions and writs.
 She represents clients through all phases of litigation and pre-litigation advice and handles cases from inception through trial and appeal.